djhardrich/schwung-chroot-linux/README.md

-# move-everything-pipewire
+# mschwung-pipewire

-A [Move Everything](https://github.com/charlesvestal/move-everything) sound generator module that bridges PipeWire audio and MIDI to the Ableton Move.
+A [Schwung](https://github.com/charlesvestal/schwung) sound generator module that bridges PipeWire audio and MIDI to the Ableton Move.
 Run any ALSA, JACK, or PipeWire app inside a Debian chroot and hear it through Move's speakers — with full bidirectional MIDI.

 - **PipeWire** — audio bridge with bidirectional MIDI between Move and the chroot